 With this small batch cheesecake recipe you are able to enjoy a favorite dessert in small batch form but with the same big taste as a full size cheesecake.

 One of our favorite desserts is cheesecake, but an entire cheesecake is way too much for our reduced size family.
-Using a 9 x 5 baking dish to make a small batch cheesecake is the perfect amount.
-Two slices for us and two slices to share.
-With Valentine’s Day around the corner this is the perfect dessert to share with someone you love.
+Using a 9 x 5 inch baking dish to make a small batch cheesecake is the perfect amount.
+Two slices for us and two slices to share or for later.

 Cheesecake for Two Ingredients

-Cream Cheese Be sure your cream cheese is room temperature so that it will cream easier and more smoothly.
-Use 2 8 oz. bricks of cream cheese.
+- Cream Cheese Be sure your cream cheese is room temperature so that it will blend easier and more smoothly.
+Use 2 8 oz. bricks of full fat cream cheese.

-Lemon Use fresh squeezed lemon juice and lemon zest for the best flavor.
+- Lemon Use fresh lemons for juice and lemon zest for the best flavor.

 Cheesecake in a Rectangular Pan